hexchat/documentation/settings.rst

 Auto Replace
 ~~~~~~~~~~~~

 Located in :menuselection:`Settings --> Auto Replace` this setting allows you to replace text while typing.
 The Text column is what it is to detect and the Replace with column is what will replace it.
-This colum accepts color codes:
+This column accepts color codes:

 - Bold: %B
 - Color: %C<fg>,<bg> (get these numbers from :menuselection:`Settings --> Preferences --> Colors`)